devbxtzz/Ecsynthetics/README.md

 # Ecsynths
-Landing page for Ecsynths a synthetic derivative buidl  on Glitch Defi protocol
+Landing page for Ecsynths a synthetic derivative Exchange